Kong/kong-mesh-ecs/README.md

 ### ECS controller

-The ECS controller needs a token for the Kuma API.
+The ECS controller needs a token for the Kong Mesh API.
 We could use the admin token but it's better to provision a separate [user token](https://kuma.io/docs/1.4.x/security/api-server-auth/#user-token) and give it the admin role.